kbecerra21/That-s-a-BigAss-Chicken/assessment.md

 Submission date:

-Project GitHub subdirectory URL:
-URL or instructions to access additional materials, if needed:Unique project Repo URL: access to repo has also been requested via sending collaborator request to the instructor's github account.
+Project GitHub subdirectory URL: https://github.com/kbecerra21/That-s-a-BigAss-Chicken URL or instructions to access additional materials, if needed:Unique project Repo URL: access to repo has also been requested via sending collaborator request to the instructor's github account.
+All details of repo are in README and acess was sent to TA and Dr.Dowling

 ## Additional information

 1. Did you complete the project with direct collaborators or general support?
 If so, who did you collaborate with and what was/were their contribution(s)?
-    1. Direct collaborators (students who will be turning in a version of the same project) and their contributions:Kristen Johnson, Micheal Moroz
+    1. Direct collaborators (students who will be turning in a version of the same project) and their contributions:Kristen Johnson, Micheal Moroz  and I worked on this project together our contributions are listed below.
+    Micheal
+    Karen
+    Kristen

     2. General support (students who helped you with debugging, conceptual understanding, or the like) and their contributions:
 2. Did you use LLMs or other AI models to generate text or code for this project?
 If so, which tools did you use and how did you use them?
 Remember in this class you *are* allowed (even encouraged) to use these tools for help with coding, but not for writing text.
 This can be very brief, just one or two sentences is fine unless you have more you'd like to add.
 3. For off-the-menu projects only, did you complete the project as proposed?
 If not, what changed?